harrybrwn/config/README.md

 flag.Parse()
 ```

-Keep in mind that the order of `config.SetConfig` and `config.BindToFlagSet`
+Keep in mind that **function call order matters** here.
+Calling
-matters.
+`config.BindToFlagSet` before `config.SetConfig` means that there is no current
+config struct and will most likely result in a segmentation-fault.

 ```sh
 $ go run ./test.go -help